Indie-Toolbox/Indie-Toolbox/README.md

 ## Tool Restrictions

 ### Visual Restrictions (If your Tool has a Visual User Interface)
 -   Tools must enable changing the theme according to a standardized theme format.
-(See: [[Restrictions#Theme File Spec]])
+(See: [[Theme File Spec]])

 -   Some standard action keys should be: `Ctrl+C` for copy, `Ctrl+V` for paste, `Ctrl+X` for cut, `Ctrl+Z` for undo and `Ctrl+Y` for redo - if their underlying functions are used in the program